Ashanti Talks Docuseries With Nelly: "We Got All Of Our Big Arguments Out In 2012"

 One argument that is teased in the series is the couple's disagreement over Nelly's choice to perform at Donald Trump's inauguration ball.
 The series doesn't dance around the controversy, which saw Nelly face backlash for seemingly aligning himself with Trump (he defended the choice by saying it was "not political" back in January).
 Ashanti shouldn't have to answer for her husband's actions, but by nature of being married, his actions do reflect on her as well.
 The series shows Ashanti confronting Nelly about the decision and doesn't shy away from the conflict.
 As much as I disagree with Nelly's choice (and let's make it clear that I absolutely do), I liked that the show was candid about it, and that it showed Ashanti holding her own and standing up for herself and her reputation.

 Aside from that storyline, the series combines a blend of candid interviews, real‑life and tour footage, and personal anecdotes, resulting in a surprisingly candid showcase of Ashanti and Nelly's chemistry.
-My personal favorite moment is something extremely mundane: the couple go shopping for mattresses.
+Social media timelines are sure to be in shambles over some of the couples disagreements (I have only seen the first two episodes but let's just say there is discourse to be had).
+My personal favourite moment is something extremely mundane: the couple go shopping for mattresses.
 Nelly can't wrap his head around the exorbitant prices and Ashanti is just giggling along as she tries to convince her man that a million-dollar price tag on a mattress is normal.

 AdvertisementADVERTISEMENT